asplesa/Childcare-finderMS2/README.md

 **Code**

-- The drop-down menu of the search facility was taken from [https://basscss.com/v7/docs/btn-primary/](https://basscss.com/v7/docs/btn-primary/)
 - [StackOverflow](https://stackoverflow.com/questions/41664991/bootstrap-4-how-do-i-center-align-a-button#:~:text=With%20the%20use%20of%20the,will%20refer%20to%20the%20setting) was used to learn how to center the button for the dropdown.
 - Code snippet for success modal taken from [Codepen.io](https://codepen.io/hanapiers/pen/EXNrGP)
 - HTML/CSS: Guidance on Bootstrap, Tooltips, Modals and general Bootstrap integration and usage was obtained from the [Bootstrap Documentation](https://getbootstrap.com/docs/4.5/getting-started/introduction/).